nikomatsakis/rfcs/text/0000-contingency-plan.md

    possible, ideally before the fix even lands.
 2. Work hard to ensure that the error message identifies the problem clearly and suggests the appropriate solution.
-3. Provide some annotation that allows crates to "opt out" of the stricter rule.
-For example, when we were working on the coherence orphan rules, we included a `#[old_orphan_check]` annotation that could be used to get the older semantics back.
-Use of this annotation should be considered deprecated.
-   - While the change is still breaking, this at least makes it easy for crates to update and get back to compiling status quickly.
+3. Provide an annotation that allows for a scoped "opt out" of the newer rules, as described below.
+While the change is still breaking, this at least makes it easy for crates to update and get back to compiling status quickly.
 4. Begin with a deprecation or other warning before issuing a hard error.
 In extreme cases, it might be nice to begin by issuing a deprecation warning for the unsound behavior, and only make the